 Soapbox Science is set to transform Broadmead Shopping Centre into a site of scientific debate when leading female scientists engage passers-by in cutting edge research on the 16th of July.

 The pioneering event aims to challenge traditional science stereotypes and to take science out of institutions directly to the public.

-Soapbox Science was founded in 2011 in London, by Dr Seirian Sumner, from the University of Bristol, and Dr Nathalie Pettorelli, from the Zoological Society of London.
-The festival has two aims: to bring the opportunity to meet and interact with scientists to unexpected places, and to increase the visibility of women in science.
-This year the concept has gone international, with 13 events up and down the UK and one in Brisbane, Australia.
+Soapbox Science was founded in 2011 in London, by Dr Seirian Sumner, from the University of Bristol and Dr Nathalie Pettorelli, from the Zoological Society of London.
+This year the concept has gone international, with 13 events up and down the UK and 1 in Brisbane, Australia.